This article is part of The Ascender, the Highrise platform for articles and resources.

 • Clients get exposed to diverse ideas during group sessions.

-• There is limited individual focus, and some clients have not gotten sufficient interaction with the coach.
+• There is limited individual focus and some clients may not feel they get sufficient interaction with the coach.

-• Group dynamics such as conflict, dominant personalities, and poor behavior can affect the coaching flow.
+• Group dynamics such as conflict, dominant personalities, and poor behavior can impact the flow of the sessions.

-• Clients can have varying levels of interest or commitment to the coaching sessions.
+• Clients can have varying levels of interest or commitment to the sessions.

 • Group coaching is not suitable for coaching scenarios that require privacy.

-• Coordinating group sessions could result in scheduling trouble.
+• Coordinating group sessions could result in scheduling problems.

 Related: Unlock Your Leadership Potential: The Benefits of Group Coaching